I'm a software engineer, entrepreneur, author, blockchain enthusiast, and former minister (no doubt a surprise to post Y2K associates).

 Finally, I'm the proud father of 2 wonderful boys.

-Firmware design advisory role that includes Class III implantable design, solving difficult technical issues across multiple projects, oversight of safety critical software design patterns and static analysis techniques.
+Advisory role that includes Class III implantable design, solving difficult technical issues across multiple projects, oversight of safety critical software design patterns and static analysis techniques.

-Pacemakers, Defibrillators, Diagnostic Recorders, Urology Research Controls
+Pacemakers, Defibrillators, Diagnostic Recorders, Research Controls

 Original member of the product development team of a highly visible startup company that created the world’s first commercially available dynamically stabilized balancing machine, namely, the Segway Personal Transporter.
 Enjoyed a wide variety of work experiences from upstream prototype concept creation, to product development and release, to downstream manufacturing and serviceability tools, as well as leading investigations for issues in fielded products and subsequent software maintenance releases.